mevdschee/spelwijze-generator/README.md

     mbelnot: 110
     belmnot: 104

-Now if we chose "belmnot" (where "b" is the mandatory letter) we can run:
+Now if we chose "mbelnot" (where "m" is the mandatory letter) we can run:

-    go run . belmnot
+    go run . mbelnot

-To find all words containing a "b" and one or more of the other letters:
+To find all 110 words containing a "m" and one or more of the other letters:

     beetnemen
     bemeten